We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the

-“Non-registered investment accounts are another vehicle that can be used to accumulate wealth for your retirement or other financial objectives,” said Lamarche.
-“A non-registered account can hold similar investments as a TFSA or RRSP and can often hold certain investments that would be prohibited in those accounts, like private small business shares for example.”
+“Non-registered investment accounts are another vehicle that can be used to accumulate wealth for your retirement or other financial objectives,” says Lamarche.
+“A non-registered account can hold similar investments to those of a TFSA or RRSP."

 Unlike RRSPs, which provide tax-deferred growth, and TFSAs, which provide tax-free growth and tax-free withdrawals, earnings or growth in a non-registered account is taxable as it is earned.
 Income from non-registered investments are usually taxable in the year it is earned and how you are taxed depends on the type of income the investment produces.
 Income types depend on the specific investments in the non-registered account and can include dividends, capital gains or interest income.

-“Some income types are more favourably taxed than others, so it’s important to ensure you have the right investment mix in your non-registered account,” said Lamarche.
+“Some income types are more favourably taxed than others, so it’s important to ensure you have the right investment mix in your non-registered account,” says Lamarche.

 Income you make on interest from your non-registered investments are fully taxable at your personal marginal tax rate, but only 50 per cent of any capital gains income is taxable.
 Dividends are taxed at a grossed-up amount and could give you a dividend tax credit if they come from Canadian sources, so they would be more tax-efficient than income produced by interest growth.

 Unlike RRSPs and TFSAs, there are no limits to the amount that can be contributed to and accumulated in a non-registered account.
 If you are maxing out your tax-efficient RRSP and TFSA, additional wealth can be accumulated in a non-registered investment account.

-When using non-registered accounts to invest for retirement, a number of factors need to be weighed and managed.
+When investing for retirement, a number of factors need to be weighed and managed.
 These factors include your tolerance to risk, investment knowledge and your ability to monitor those investments.
-An ATB Financial Specialist can help you find the right balance with your investments in a non-registered account and can help you grow your wealth and be as tax-efficient as possible.
+An ATB Wealth advisor can help you find the right balance with your investments and help you grow your wealth as tax-efficiently as possible.

 Are you ready to go beyond your RRSPs?
 Find advice by contacting an ATB Wealth expert in your area.